-We’ve genuinely got no idea how this thing exists.
-We’ve not always been the biggest fans of Kathy Bates (Misery), but Disjointed takes the idea that if you say “weed!” enough times then it becomes funny.
-Following a family running a Los Angeles dispensary, this comedy is filled with laugh-riot moments.
-Actually, no, it’s dreadful.
-Wandering from scene to scene without any sense of continuity, no laughs manage to make their mark.
-It’s somehow got a second season order – boggles the mind, right?
+Following a family running a Los Angeles cannabis dispensary, this comedy is filled with laugh-riot moments.
+Actually, no, Disjointed is simply dreadful.
+Wandering from scene to scene without any sense of continuity, no laughs manage to strike their mark.
+It even somehow got a second season order – boggles the mind, right?